The Australian agriculture, fisheries and forestry sector aims to achieve $100 billion in farm gate output by 2030.

-- A further $317 million to support Australian producers to get their produce overseas by extending the International Freight Assistance Mechanism) taking the Government’s total IFAM commitment to $669 million.
+- A further $317 million extension of the International Freight Assistance Mechanism (IFAM), taking the Government’s total IFAM commitment to $669 million

-- Finalise the free trade agreements (FTAs) negotiations with the EU and UK, and getting the most out of existing agreements.
+- Finalise free trade agreement (FTA) negotiations with the European Union and United Kingdom and getting the most out of existing agreements.

-- $14.8 million over six years to help the export dairy industry by raising export awareness, reducing red tape and streamlining audit arrangements.
+- $14.8 million over six years for Dairy Export Assurance Reforms to help the export dairy industry by raising export awareness, reducing red tape and streamlining audit arrangements

-- Maximise the effectiveness and efficiency of Australia’s Counsellor (Agriculture) Network to enhance agricultural exports in key markets.
+- Maximise the effectiveness and efficiency of Australia’s overseas agricultural counsellor network to enhance agricultural exports in key markets.

-The Government is committed to our biosecurity system because ensuring Australia remains pest and disease free means lower costs for producers and is critical to our market access.
+The Government is committed to safeguarding Australia from exotic pests and diseases which means lower costs for our producers and is critical to our market access.

-- The budget includes funding for biosecurity innovation, biosecurity analytics, fruit fly management, pest animal and weed management, Red Imported Fire Ants eradication, and $66 million over two years to target African Swine Fever.
+- Making new investments to deliver a strong national biosecurity system including towards biosecurity innovation, biosecurity analytics, fruit fly management, pest animal and weed management, Red Imported Fire Ants eradication, and targeting African Swine Fever.

 - Strengthen partnerships with community, industry, states and territories to build awareness and capability